28. Money Financed Government Deficits and Price Levels#

 Our model equates the demand for money to the supply at each time \(t \geq 0\).

-Equality between those demands and supply gives in a dynamic model in which money supply and price level sequences are simultaneously determined by a set of simultaneous linear equations.
+Equality between those demands and supply gives a dynamic model in which money supply and price level sequences are simultaneously determined by a set of simultaneous linear equations.

 In this lecture, we’ll roll up our sleeves and solve those equations in two different ways.